 The TGA advisory committee will now review submissions from industry, medical associations and lay individuals before delivering a decision on the matter.
 If all goes according to plan, this could be in September.
 In the meantime, let’s adopt a broad lens and review CBD oil, its potential benefits, concerns and what rescheduling would look like for Australian consumers.

 Many countries around the world, even those with nascent medical cannabis industries, have accepted and provided guidelines for treating epilepsy with CBD oil.
-Experimental research shows that CBD oil may play a protective role for the brain, as well as act as an anticonvulsant.
+Experimental research shows that cannabis CBD oil may play a protective role for the brain, as well as act as an anticonvulsant.

 Human research has been, and continues to be, instigated around the world.
 So far epilepsy subjects in clinical trials have recorded significant reductions in seizure frequency and increase in positive quality of life scores.